 Additionally, the NHRA requires that adult care facilities complete a comprehensive individual assessment of each resident within two weeks of admission.
 The nursing home often asks family members or guardians to then participate in creating a care plan.
 However, it is often up to the family and friends of the resident to ensure that this plan is followed.

 Unlike some other states, New Jersey also has state laws that specifically govern elder care, such as the Nursing Home Responsibilities and Rights of Residents Act.
 The safety and care standards in this New Jersey Act, which includes a Bill of Rights, are similar to those specified in the NHRA.
 Perhaps most importantly, New Jersey officials created the Office of the Ombudsman for the Institutionalized Elderly (OOIE).
 The OOIE exclusively investigates and addresses reports of nursing home neglect and elder abuse.

 Additionally, the state laws explicitly allow private actions by or on behalf of nursing home neglect victims.
 This means that you and your nursing home abuse attorney may file a personal injury lawsuit for your loved one against the negligent care facility.
 You may seek compensation for medical and care expenses as well as attorneys’ fees and punitive damages.

-Neglect and Abuse in Nursing Homes: The Warning Signs
+Neglect and Abuse in New Jersey Nursing Homes

 Need Help Defending You Loved One’s Rights?
 Call a NJ Nursing Home Abuse Lawyer Today